Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 But as a famously “independent” composer who was associated with no particular school, in the years following his death in 1958 it became difficult for Schmitt’s reputation to withstand the criticism of detractors — not least the removal of his name from the high school of St-Cloud after a contentious, nearly decade-long battle pitting students, teachers, administrators and alumni against one another.

-The relentless and withering criticism of Florent Schmitt has reduced his persona to the level of caricature — presenting him as a one-dimensional figure that utterly fails to account for his complexities, the genius of his artistic legacy, or his substantial efforts over many decades to assist fellow musicians and the cause of French music itself.
+The relentless criticism of Florent Schmitt has reduced his persona to the level of caricature — presenting him as a one-dimensional figure that utterly fails to account for his complexities, the genius of his artistic legacy, or his substantial efforts over many decades to assist fellow musicians and the cause of French music itself.
 As the composer Alain Margoni, who as a young musician worked closely with Schmitt in the late 1950s, has observed:

 “Florent Schmitt’s contributions to French music are huge — but up until recently, quite unknown to many people.
 But upon closer investigation, one can easily see how important he is by looking at the music of other composers and how he is reflected in their own output.